The Patuxent River & Vicinity

 So the terminal could not be put into operation until the bridge construction was completed in 1977.

-Then the Algerians (the principal source of this Natural Gas) tripled their price.
+Then (I was told) the Algerians (the principal source of this Natural Gas) tripled their price.

-At that price the gas companies determined they could not compete with domestic Natural Gas and all of the terminals on the east coast were shut down and the specially designed tankers sold off.
+At that price the gas companies determined they could not compete with domestic Natural Gas and all of the terminals on the east coast were shut down.

 Around 2000 one or both of those changes must have taken place.
 On a trip back from the Choptank River I took this picture of an LNG tanker tied up to the terminal.